-Country bias by assessors.
-When LoGICA assessments are prepared by country experts for one country at a time, there is a tendency for country experts to follow country-level definitions, thereby sometimes overlooking technical and definitional guidance contained in the LoGICA framework.
+• Country bias by assessors.
+When LoGICA assessments are prepared by country experts for one country at a time, there is a tendency for country experts to overlook technical and definitional guidance.
 A more consistent and objective assessment may result when LoGICA assessments are prepared by one or more consultants in a comparative manner for groups of countries in a regional context.
 Applying a smaller part of the LoGICA framework to a larger number of countries may also enhance the efficiency of the assessment process.